Greater German People's Party

-The Greater German People's Party (German Großdeutsche Volkspartei, abbreviated GDVP) was a German nationalist and national liberal political party during the First Republic of Austria, established in 1920.
+The Greater German People's Party (German Großdeutsche Volkspartei, abbreviated GDVP) was a German nationalist political party during the First Republic of Austria, established in 1920.

 Foundation

 After World War I and the dissolution of Austria-Hungary, the German nationalist and "German-Liberal" camp, which was fragmented into many splinter parties and factions, formed the largest group in the Provisional National Assembly of German Austria with 102 representatives, ahead of the Socialists and the Catholic Christian Socials.
 In 1919, the 17 different groupings and clubs formed a federation, the Greater German Association (Großdeutsche Vereinigung), led by the former Linz mayor Franz Dinghofer.
 As delegate of the Provisional Assembly, Dinghofer was elected one of its three presidents on 21 October 1918, together with the Socialist Karl Seitz and the Christian Social politician Jodok Fink.
 Under his presidency, the assembly voted for the accession to the German Reich and declared German Austria a republic.

 On a 1920 convention in Salzburg, the Greater German Association was transformed into a single party, the German nationalist and antisemitic Greater German People's Party.
 The only nationalist parties which did not join were the German Workers' Party and the rural Landbund.
 The party did not have a strong organisation but instead was supported by people who were nationalistic but not generally involved or interested in politics.
 The party received strong support from students, teachers and bureaucrats.